santiagosayshey/Brain-Two/Computer Science/Databases & Ethical Data/Workshops/Workshop 3 - Preparation { Samuel Chau }.md

 ```

 ```
 Compared to a primary index, where every record is unique.
+This leads to innefficient insertions / deletions where the entire index needs to be sorted after every operation.

 -------------------------       -------------------------
 |  BookID: 1         |  ---->  | Book1 |
 -------------------------       -------------------------
 |  BookID: 2         |  ---->  | Book2 |
 -------------------------
 ```

 ## Question 4